-Member's Statement 304 - 6(2): Congratulations to Coral Harbour Recipients of the Nunavut Commissioner's Awards
+Member's Statement 305 - 6(2): Congratulations to Coral Harbour Recipients of the Nunavut Commissioner's Awards

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I want to start off with this announcement, as my paternal grandfather is celebrating his birthday, and he just turned 90 years old.
-I wanted to voice my pride in his reaching his 90th birthday.
+I want to start off by announcing that my paternal grandfather is celebrating his birthday and he just turned 90 years old.
+I wanted to express my pride in his reaching his 90th birthday.